YourePrettyGood/PseudoreferencePipeline/README.md

 	* If the error has something to do with zero-length read stored in the BAM, you may have trimmed your reads in such a way as to produce 0-length reads (and not throw them out)

 1. GATK HaplotypeCaller
+        * Occasionally, you may get an error about a read in the active region not being found in the BAM.
+This is typically due to multi-threading bugs in HaplotypeCaller, so try running with a different number of cores, or if you can afford it, run single-threaded.
+A single-threaded run should be almost guaranteed to fix this problem.
 	* Work in progress, there are plenty

 ## Future wish-list

-[] Integrate FreeBayes for variant calling and `PSEUDOFASTA`
+[] Integrate FreeBayes for variant calling and `PSEUDOFASTA` At the moment, this is on hold because the `--report-monomorphic` option for reporting invariant sites is *extremely* slow even when parallelized, so testing is prohibitively slow.

 [] Facilitate joint genotyping (currently only indirectly supported for both GATK and BCFtools)